-Highly regarded for our superior research and patient care, the Mount Sinai West Department of Neurology offers our community comprehensive diagnostics and leading-edge treatments for a range of conditions affecting the brain, spinal cord, peripheral nerves, and muscles.
+Highly regarded for our superior research and patient care, the Mount Sinai Morningside and Mount Sinai West Department of Neurology are recognized as having one of the nation's best Neurology programs by U.S. News & World Report® for 2023-24.
+It offers our community comprehensive diagnostics and leading-edge treatments for a range of conditions affecting the brain, spinal cord, peripheral nerves, and muscles.

 Our Department of Neurology draws on this range of experience, as well as new insights gained through innovative research, to provide the best possible neurologic care to patients of all ages.

-Essential tremor is a neurological condition, which causes a trembling of the limbs (hands, legs, head, voice or trunk).
+Essential tremor is a neurological condition affecting otherwise healthy patients, which causes a trembling of the limbs (hands, legs, head, voice, or trunk).
 Often confused with Parkinson’s disease, essential tremor affects more than 10 million Americans in the country.
-This condition can cause extreme difficulty with daily activities such as writing, getting dressed and eating.
-Learn more about treatments for essential tremor including medication, Deep Brain Simulation and MR Guided Focused Ultrasound (this will link to the newly created FUS page).
+This condition can cause extreme difficulty with daily activities such as writing, getting dressed, and eating.
+Learn more about treatments for essential tremor, including deep brain simulation and MR guided focused ultrasound.

 A progressive nervous system disorder, Parkinson’s disease affects movement.
 Symptoms of the disorder start gradually and cause stiffness or slow movement.
 The symptoms of Parkinson’s disease worsen over time as your condition progresses.
-While Parkinson’s disease does not currently have a cure, medications may help improve your symptoms and quality of life.
-Learn more about other treatments for tremor dominant Parkinson’s disease including Deep Brain Simulation and MR Guided Focused Ultrasound (this will link to the newly created FUS page).
+While Parkinson’s disease does not currently have a cure, certain medications and other treatments may help improve your symptoms and quality of life.
+Learn more about other treatments for tremor dominant Parkinson’s disease, including deep brain simulation and MR guided focused ultrasound (FUS).